nwg-piotr/nwg-dock/README.md

 ### `-r` for just Resident

 No hotspot will be created.
-To show the dock, bind the `exec nwg-dock` command to some key or button.
+To show/hide the dock, bind the `exec nwg-dock` command to some key or button.
 How about the `Menu` key, which is usually useless?

 Re-execution of the same command hides the dock.
 If a resident instance found, the `nwg-dock` command w/o arguments sends `SIGUSR1` to it.
 Actually `pkill -USR1 nwg-dock` could be used instead.
 This also works in autohiDe